-If you’ve been in a car accident in Nashville, the immediate aftermath will be stressful and potentially traumatic.
+If you’ve been in a car accident, the immediate aftermath will be stressful and potentially traumatic.
 Your injuries might require immediate attention and a lot of time to heal.
 In addition, you might be out of work while you recover – and without a vehicle to get anywhere.
 The question on your mind sooner or later will be “how long does it take to settle a car accident case?”

 The Typical Timeline for a Car Accident Case